abhilashlakshman/abhilashlakshmanOLDER.github.io/_pages/about.md

 -----

-<b><i>I am currently on the faculty job market and the broader goals of my group will be to understand the role of heterogeneity in the brain in keeping us on a 24-h schedule.</i></b>
+<b><i>I am currently on the faculty job market and the broader goals of my group will be to understand the role of brain-wide heterogeneity in keeping us on an accurate 24-h schedule.</i></b>

 -----